BFA in Graphic Design

 ART 4173C Handmade Books (or Art Journaling), 4 credits, prereq: ART 1201C, 1300C, 2205C/2600C or permission of the department.

 ART 4955C BFA Senior Seminar, 4 credit (Plan carefully: Senior Seminar is offered only in Fall and Spring terms.
 The Department requires that students take this course in the last semester of degree course work.)

 Be sure that you have completed the prerequisites for each of the courses that you are planning to take.
 Check the prerequisites in the Department of Visual Arts and Art History section of the FAU catalog.

-Broward campus students may make an appointment on the Davie or Fort Lauderdale campuses with the Arts & Letters Student Academic Services for advisement.
+Broward campus students may make an appointment on the Davie campus with the Arts & Letters Student Academic Services for advisement.

 ARH 4724 History of Graphic Design, 4 credits Required

 Transfer students should note that at least 75% of all upper-division courses for the BFA must be taken in the Department of Visual Arts and Art History at FAU.